ayodejiayodele/solution-presentation/README.md

 ## Implement default branch protection
 This was achieved with two components, a webhook to listen to [organization events](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads), and a [custom web API](src/readme.md) to receive the delivery of the webhook's payload and orchestrate the application of the branch protection as well as create the issue in the repository.

+### Web API

+A separate documentation is dedicated to the Web API.
+Please visit the [src directory](./src/README.md).

 ### Webhook

 > Before creating the webhook, the URL of the API needs to be ready.
-Therefore, you should already deploy/host the web API before carrying out this step.
+Therefore, you should already deploy/host the [web API](#web-api) before carrying out this step.

 The webhook was created with the following properties:
 | Property | Value |